iTwin/iTwinUI-react/README.md

 ## Contributing

-We welcome you to contribute to it and make this UI design system better.
+We welcome you to contribute and make this UI design system better.
 You can submit feature requests or bugs by creating an [issue](https://github.com/iTwin/iTwinUI-react/issues).
 Please read our [CONTRIBUTING.md](https://github.com/iTwin/iTwinUI-react/blob/main/CONTRIBUTING.md) for more information.

 ---